Description

 What to Order Next — Pack Sizes, Lead Times, Compatible Components

-One pack of 12 boards covers 6 m² of parapet, secondary-overlay, or targeted primary insulation — typically one to two packs match a parapet run or single elevation zone on a semi-detached property.
+One pack of 12 boards covers 6 m² of parapet, secondary-overlay, or targeted primary insulation, so one to two packs typically match a parapet run or single elevation zone on a semi-detached property.
 Pair the order with the matching adhesive from the EPS adhesives and basecoats range and the LTX 90 mm fixing plug for mechanical retention on standard masonry substrates.
 UK warehouse stock supports next-working-day dispatch on full-pack quantities ordered before midday, so the 50 mm material arrives with the rest of the EWI consignment rather than as a separate delivery.

 FAQ — EPS Grafit 50 mm Coverage, Compatibility, Installation